WDI-SEA/interview-questions/readme.md

 * What's the difference between inline and inline-block?

-inline is still a block because it stretches from one side of the page to the other.
+inline-block is still a block because it stretches from one side of the page to the other.
 An inline element only occupys the length of the content.

 * What's the difference between a relative, fixed, absolute and statically positioned element?